tstih/idp/README.md

 | The SDCC auxiliary library | ![100%](https://progress-bar.dev/100/)|
 | The Standard C library     | ![100%](https://progress-bar.dev/100/)|

-To compile your source code, you must strip it of all SDCC defaults, and use Partner defaults instead.
+To compile your program code, you must strip it of all *SDCC* defaults, and use *Partner* defaults instead.
 Following switches should be used.

  * `--no-std-crt0`.
-This switch tells the compiler not to include the SDCC C startup file `crt0.s`.
+This switch tells the compiler not to include the *SDCC* C startup file `crt0.s`.
 You replace it by adding the `scripts/crt0cpm.s` as the first file to your project.
  * `--nostdinc`.
-This will prevent the SDCC to include standard headers from the SDCC standard library.
-You can use the `-I` to redirect to Partner's standard library headers `-I /include/clib` instead.
+This will prevent the *SDCC* to include standard headers from the SDCC version of the standard library.
+You can use the `-I` to redirect to *Partner's* standard library headers `-I /include/clib` instead.
  * `--nostdlib`.
-This will tell the SDCC linker no to link the SDCC standard library.
+This will tell the *SDCC* linker no to link the *SDCC* standard library.
 You can replace it by instructing the linker to search the `build/` folder for `libsdcc`, and `libccpm`, like this `-Lbuild -llibsdcc -llibcpm`

-Consult the `hello` chapter for complete command line to use to compile your C source code to Iskra Delta Partner binary.
+Consult the `hello` chapter for complete command line to use to compile your C source code to *Iskra Delta Partner* binary.

 ### Startup Code

 The startup code is file `scripts/crt0cpm.s`.
 This code should compile to the `0x100` address.
-It initializes the stack and the heap, reads and stores the command line arguments (if any!), calls your `main()` function and, after it completes, calls the CP/M (BDOS) `exit()`.
+It initializes the stack and the heap, reads and stores the command line arguments (if any!), calls your `main()` function and, after it completes, calls the *CP/M* (*BDOS*) `exit()`.

 ### SDCC Auxiliary Library

 The `libsdcc` auxiliary library is located in the `lib/sdcc/` folder.

-This library is the glue betweeen the SDCC C compiler and the Z80 processor.
-Z80 lacks instructions for integer multiplication and division, and for handling long integers and floating point numbers.
+This library is the glue betweeen the *SDCC* C compiler and the *Z80* processor. *Z80* lacks instructions for integer multiplication and division, and for handling long integers and floating point numbers.

-To mitigate it, the SDCC C compiler replaces these non-existing instructions with calls to special functions (such as: `__mulint`).
+To mitigate it, the *SDCC* C compiler replaces these non-existing instructions with calls to special functions (such as: `__mulint`).
 Invisible to you, the linker then links these special functions with your code.

-This works in the SDCC realm, but if you prevent the compiler to link default SDCC libraries (by using directives `--nostdlib`, `--nostdinc`, and `--no-std-crt0`) then you need to provide these special functions, and the `libsdcc` does that.
+This works in the *SDCC* realm, but if you prevent the compiler to link default *SDCC* libraries (by using directives `--nostdlib`, `--nostdinc`, and `--no-std-crt0`) then you need to provide these special functions, and the `libsdcc` does that.

 ### Standard C Library

-The Standard C Library for Iskra Delta Partner is called `libccpm`.
+The *Standard C Library* for *Iskra Delta Partner* is called `libccpm`.
 In addition to standard functions it also implements some non-standard extensions.

-*You can check the contents of standard header files by expanding them.*
+ > You can check the implementation scope by expanding the
+ > standard header files bellow.

 <details><summary>conio.h/</summary>